 - Not as useful for city wear

-At this price point, it’d be hard to find a better technical skiing jacket than the Wild Card Interchange Jacket by Columbia.
+At this price point, it’d be hard to find a better technical skiing jacket than the Last Trackers Jacket by Columbia.
 The shell has a seam-sealed, Omni-heat reflective lining to trap body heat.
 It’s insulated with a 650-fill power down liner that can be removed according to the weather conditions.

 - Removable down lining